Rikoru/vagrant-frame/README.md

 ## Why?

-- Faciliates setting up new projects.
+- Facilitates setting up new projects.
 - Repository can be cloned and easily set up as a new project.

 ## How to Use It